 In order to further its existing projects, the Group expects to undertake capital raisings.
-EMU's focus, in the coming year, will be on:
+EMU's focus in the coming year will be on exploring, evaluating, and pursuing each of its projects, or otherwise monetising in a manner and on terms which is intended to accrete value to shareholders.